- Vision & Mission Statement

-Students should arrive no earlier than 8:20 am.
+Students may begin lining up at 8:20 am.
 To ensure the safety of your child, please do not drop off before this time as there is no student supervision prior to 8:20 am.

 All students should be lined up in their appropriate class lines by 8:30 am.